The Melbourne JD Scholarships

 Eligibility

-The primary criterion for award of Scholarships supporting global learning opportunities is demonstrated financial need.
+The primary criterion to award Scholarships supporting global learning opportunities is demonstrated financial need.

 Only the following global learning opportunities are eligible for funding: